timmcginley/41934/README.md

 # 41934 Advanced BIM

 The primary aim of the course is to teach you how to gather, analyze and communicate building information from [IFC](Concepts/IFC) models for real architectural engineering challenges.
-The course has three main principles.
+Finally you will teach your peers a concept you ahev learnt in the course.
+To acheive this, the course ahs the following principles.

 1. Open, FAIR and Standardised
 2. Reusable and Maintainable